Why is breast milk good for my baby?

 Limit fish that is high in mercury.
 Choose fish low in mercury such as salmon or sole.
 Fish is a source of omega-3 fats, which are good for your baby.
 For more information, see HealthLinkBC File #68m Mercury in Fish.

-The safest choice is not to drink alcohol while breastfeeding.
+The safest choice is to not drink alcohol while breastfeeding.
 Alcohol may decrease the amount of breast milk you produce.
 Alcohol may also affect your baby's motor development and sleep and decrease the amount of breast milk your baby takes at feeding time.

 If you drink alcohol, plan how to breastfeed your baby to prevent exposing your baby to the alcohol.
 This may include pumping and storing milk before drinking or waiting until the alcohol has passed out of the breast milk before breastfeeding your baby.
 The time it takes for alcohol to pass out of your breast milk is different for each woman.
 Talk to your health care provider if you have questions about alcohol and breastfeeding.